sanderm422/Digitalized-8mm-Camera/README.md

 ---

 ## **Introduction**
 This project uses a Raspberry Pi Zero W and an OV5647 image sensor.
-The components snuggly fit inside a 3D-printed Super 8mm film casing.
+The components fit inside a 3D-printed Super 8mm film casing.
 The modified camera records digital video files, preserving the vintage analog look of the Super8 camera.

 ### **Highlights**
 - Replaces traditional Super 8mm film with a digital image sensor.